Click here for our Slideshare version.

 This is what Donald Norman describes in his book as the positive effect of design that makes us feel good, which makes the product more usable and any errors more forgivable.
 This success is due in large part to the appropriate interaction design of it, by putting it physically and cognitively into the periphery.

 Their latest redesign doesn’t feature the chimp in this way anymore.
 They say it’s for the sake of facilitating responsiveness.
-You can find him on a seperate website now.
+You can find him on a separate website now.
 They seem to have tuned down on emotional design in general, and users, like Laura R. do miss that (see picture below).
 She’s actually asking for more emotional design.

 It’s an example of a bit edgy humour but it fits with the moment of unsubscribing for the mailing list and with the playful tone of voice of Groupon.
 As interaction designers we can think of fun (or dramatic, tension building, or relaxing/ethereal) interactions to express the moment in the interaction better.